A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Becoming a U.S. citizen, U.S. national, or lawfully present individual is a qualifying life event that triggers a 60-day special enrollment period

-Becoming a U.S. citizen, U.S. national, or lawfully present individual is a qualifying life event that triggers a 60-day special enrollment period in the exchanges.
+Becoming a U.S. citizen, U.S. national, or lawfully present individual is a qualifying life event that triggers a 60-day special enrollment period in the exchange/Marketplace.1

-Unlike the other qualifying life events qualifying life events, this one only applies if you’re enrolling through the exchange (either the federally run HealthCare.gov or a state-run exchange).2 Off-exchange, carriers can allow this special enrollment period or not – it’s at their discretion.
+Unlike most other qualifying life events,3 this one only applies if you’re enrolling through the exchange (either the federally run HealthCare.gov or a state-run exchange).
+Off-exchange, carriers can allow this special enrollment period or not – it’s at their discretion.

 Becoming a U.S. citizen is a qualifying life event

-Becoming a U.S. citizen involves successfully completing the naturalization process.
-Once you gain citizenship, you’ve got 60 days to enroll in a health insurance plan through the exchange, and regular effective date guidelines apply.
-(As noted above, coverage in most states will take effect the first of the month after you enroll, and this will be the case in every state by 2025).
+Becoming a U.S. citizen involves completing the naturalization process.4 Once you gain citizenship, you have 60 days to enroll in a health insurance plan through the exchange, and your coverage will be effective the first of the month after you apply.1

 Note that a special enrollment period does not apply if you already had a lawfully present immigration status prior to becoming a citizen.
-Any change in immigration status only triggers a special enrollment period if the person did not previously have a lawfully present immigration status.2
+Any change in immigration status only triggers a special enrollment period if the person did not previously have a lawfully present immigration status.
+Switching from one lawfully present status to another does not trigger a special enrollment period.5

 If you’re a U.S. national living in a U.S. state, you may be eligible for a SEP

-All U.S. citizens are U.S. nationals, but the reverse is not necessarily true.
-People born in American Samoa – including Swains Island – are U.S. nationals, but are not U.S. citizens unless they move to a U.S. state for at least three months and then go through the naturalization process.
+All U.S. citizens are U.S. nationals, but the reverse is not necessarily true.6 People born in American Samoa – including Swains Island – are U.S. nationals, but are not U.S. citizens unless they move to a U.S. state for at least three months and then go through the naturalization process.7

-Most of the ACA’s provisions do not apply in the U.S. territories.
-(This is a reversal of the position that the Department of Health and Human Services (HHS) took in 2013, when they said that the ACA would apply in the territories.)
-Still, plans sold in the territories cannot have annual or lifetime benefit maximums, and must cover preventive care with no cost-sharing.
+Most of the ACA’s provisions do not apply in the U.S. territories.8 (This is a reversal of the position that the Department of Health and Human Services (HHS) took in 2013, when they said that the ACA would apply in the territories.)
+Still, plans sold in the territories cannot have annual or lifetime benefit maximums, and must cover preventive care with no cost-sharing.9

-None of the territories have established their own exchanges, and HealthCare.gov does not offer plans in the territories.
-The annual open enrollment period does not apply in the territories, since the ACA’s requirement that health plans be guaranteed-issue is not applicable in the territories.
+None of the territories has established an exchange, and HealthCare.gov does not offer plans in the territories.9 The annual open enrollment period does not apply in the territories, since the ACA’s requirement that health plans be guaranteed-issue is not applicable in the territories.

 So it’s important to note that someone who becomes a U.S. national is eligible for a special enrollment period (SEP), but they have to move to a U.S. state in order to take advantage of it, since that’s where ACA-compliant plans are offered.